-Dr. Atkins created this diet after reading several other medical studies and learning that the body can alter itself from burning carbohydrates to burning fat instead.
-Dr. Atkins himself was the first successful person to use this method of starving the body of carbs.
+Dr Atkins created this diet after reading several other medical studies and learning that the body can alter itself from burning carbohydrates to burning fat instead.
+Dr Atkins himself was the first lucky person to use this method of starving the body of carbs.

 How The Atkins Diet Works

-This phase normally lasts for two weeks, but can be continued for a longer period of time depending on the amount of weight a person has to lose.
+This phase lasts for two weeks but can be continued for a longer period depending on the amount of weight a person has to lose.